 In a 2017 study, scientists stated the keto diet “is an established form of treatment for both pediatric and adult patients with intractable epilepsy.”
 The goal of the diet, as treatment, was to put the body into a ketogenic state, also called “ketosis.”

 Usually when you eat food — particularly carbohydrates — the body transforms it into glucose the cells then use for energy.
 If the body doesn’t have enough glucose, it turns to stored fat for energy instead.
-As it burns this stored fat, it creates acids called “ketones” as byproducts.
+Moreover, as it burns this stored fat, it creates acids called “ketones” as byproducts.
 When this happens, it’s called “ketosis” and is a normal metabolic process that occurs when the body lacks the glucose it needs to maintain its regular activities.

 Researchers found decades ago that a higher level of ketones in the blood — as well as another byproduct called “decanoic acid” — can reduce seizures in some people effectively.
 Ketosis can also be dangerous, however.
 So, usually, people with epilepsy who go on the diet are kept under strict medical supervision.